 On or about July 18, 2022, Janelle Anderson, the former Chief Executive Officer of the Company, served a complaint against the Company in the Fourth Judicial District Court, Hennepin County, Minnesota, alleging, among other things, that the Company terminated her employment as retaliation for reports of alleged wrongdoing in violation of the Minnesota Whistleblower Act.
 On January 27, 2023, the Company entered into a Global Mutual Compromise, Release and Settlement Agreement (the "Settlement Agreement") among Ms. Anderson and each of Messrs.
 Novak and Nechio.
 Pursuant to the Settlement Agreement, Ms. Anderson agreed to dismiss the Lawsuit with prejudice and to file with the court any and all documents necessary to effect such dismissal with prejudice within five business days after all settlement consideration has been actually received by her, and the parties agreed to general mutual releases.
-The Company also agreed to indemnify Ms. Anderson and hold her harmless against any liability, civil damages, penalties, or fines claimed against her for any of her actions done within the course and scope of her employment with the Company as required by Minn.
+The Company as required by Min.
 Stat. §181.970, and under any applicable insurance policies, including but not limited to any directors and officers policies.
 See "Prospectus Summary - Recent Developments - Janelle Anderson Litigation Settlement and Related Founder Share Forfeitures."